 Price comparison from over 24,000 stores worldwide

 Adobe Fresco is finally out – find out here how the drawing and painting app feels to use on the iPad as artist Hazel Mead takes you through her experiences drawing and painting on an exclusive pre-release version of the app, including how it measures up against the industry standard, Procreate.

 As a digital artist who originally trained as an oil painter I was intrigued by Adobe's new Fresco app from the outset.
 I've long been lamenting the loss of working with traditional materials but the fast turnarounds and a necessity for ease of editing pieces for clients – as well as practicalities of lugging around a toolbox of paints – has meant that a Photoshop/Wacom tablet combo is my most convenient working method.
 I can’t be waiting all week for the paint to dry, after all.

-Adobe Fresco may be the program to bridge the gap, though, and I was delighted to grab the pre-release for a hands-on review in the video below, which sees me creating a brand new piece with the latest iPad Pro and Apple Pencil.
+Adobe Fresco may be the program to bridge the gap, though, and I was delighted to grab the pre-release for a hands-on review in the video above, which sees me creating a brand new piece with the latest iPad Pro and Apple Pencil.